-Contemporary fine dining Beja Sur food away from the luxury hotels and bang in the middle of San Jose del Cabo.
+Contemporary fine dining Baja Sur food away from the luxury hotels and bang in the middle of San Jose del Cabo.
 Don Sanchez is the place to go for casual but refined Baja food from Chef Tadd Chapman made using local ingredients in interesting ways.

 Where to Stay in Los Cabos

 I have written an extensive guide on the best luxury hotels in Los Cabos but here are some of the favourites.

 Las Ventanas al Paraiso